Movies to WAKE US and SHAKE US

 Jonathan Granoff, President of the Global Security Institute, chairs the nuclear nonproliferation task force of the International Law Section of the American Bar Association.

 Jonathan explains why the current policies plunge us closer than ever to the brink of nuclear war.
 He also talks about the financial, moral and spiritual forces that an informed public can employ to turn it around and build human security - a safer world for all of us on planet Earth.

-If your club would like to support this initiative,
+If your club would like to support the RUSH initiative,

 please contact the WE Rotary Club

-Here is our Club page with the upcoming podcast
+Here is our Club page with the upcoming podcasts

 and an opportunity to sign up for more: